myamiri/Predict-attrition-of-the-valuable-employees/README.md

 - There is a tension between probability threshold and the number of employees who are accurately predicted as potential churners.
 A high probability threshold would end in a high number of errors.
 The business relevance is predict attrition well, rather than non attrition hence a lower probability threshold is chosen.
 - The confusion matrix shows that of all the people who are going to leave the company, our algorithm identifies about 43% of them accurately.
 On the other hand, there is a cost of wrongly identifying attrition of non-leaving employees resulting in inefficiencies in resource allocation.
 - Ridge Classifier is the best model, as it predicts a higher area under the roc curve while Gaussian Naive Bayes is the best model, as it identifies higher percent of employees are leaving the company accurately.

+# Solution

+In this context, the use of classification models to predict if an employee is likely to quit could greatly increase the HR’s ability to intervene on time and remedy the situation to prevent attrition.
+While this model can be routinely run to identify employees who are most likely to quit, the key driver of success would be the human element of reaching out the employee, understanding the current situation of the employee and taking action to remedy controllable factors that can prevent attrition of the employee.
+In other words, predictive models could help raise flags, but the ultimate solution to this business problem is a function of the organization's culture: the quality of the relationships between HR and any given employee.